 It can be hard buying pressies for the rock and metal fan in your life.
 You can’t buy them a black t-shirt for every birthday and Christmas.
 What’s more, given the average devotee’s dedication to the genre, most are avid collectors of many of their favourite bands’ releases and memorabilia, so there’s a good chance they’ve already crossed off most of the good ideas on your current list.

 Luckily, it’s this same passionate devotion that leads to bands and independent sellers creating more and more cool swag for every facet of life, bearing the logos of Metallica, AC/DC, Iron Maiden and the rest.
-While a quick search of sites like Etsy, EMP and Impericon will throw up a host of rad ideas, our selection of awesome gifts for music lovers and cool metal-themed novelties should help you fill the rock ‘n’ roll stockings this Christmas.
+While a quick search of sites like Etsy, EMP and Impericon will throw up a host of rad ideas, our selection of awesome gifts for music lovers and cool metal-themed novelties should help you knock it out of the park.

-We've compiled our list of surefire Christmas crackers, and our price comparison technology has found today's best prices, too.
+We've compiled our list of surefire present wins, and our price comparison technology has found today's best prices, too.

 The best gifts for music lovers right now